makerhealth/Interactive-Beamer/README.md

       ``` git clone git@github.com:makerhealth/Interactive-Beamer.git ```
   11. Place the 13 pictures you want to display in the folder Images, one Images should be named base_image.png the other Images should be named from 0.png to 11.png
   12. Run the script in the git repository by the command ```python interactive_beamer.py```

+### Setup
+  To use the interactive wall follow the given steps:
+  1. Plugin the keyboard, mouse, and the projector (via HDMI-cable) into the Raspberry Pi
+  2. Make sure the touch sensor and cobbler are connected
+      3V3 -> VIN
+      GND -> GND
+      SDA -> SDA
+      SCL -> SCL
+  3. Power up the Raspberry Pi and the Projector
+     If you experience problems try another power supply.
+  4. Open the terminal and type the following lines

 ### Licence
 This project is published under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).